How to Fix a Merged or Mixed Credit File So You Stop Getting Denied Credit

 Joseph McClelland fights for consumer rights in credit reporting errors like identity theft.
 Sons and dads are often merged together, especially a jr sr situation.

 Federal Trade Commission or the state attorneys generals is not helpful.
 The credit industry knows about these issues.
 Have you heard of Julie Miller?
-She got punitive damages with a jury verdict of millions of dollars.
+Julie Miller got punitive damages with a jury verdict of millions of dollars.

 Can you pull someone else's credit?

-No. You can only check your credit and not have another person's.
-Only access your credit unless you've been given authorization.
+No. You can only check your credit and pull another person's credit only if you've been given authorization and permission to do so.

 How do you remove something from your credit report that is not yours?